esrice/hic-pipeline/README.md

-# slurm-hic
+# hic-pipeline
-A pipeline for scaffolding a genome assembly using Hi-C and SALSA2 on SLURM, generalizable to whatever job scheduler or local system you are using.
+A pipeline for scaffolding a genome assembly using Hi-C and SALSA2, generalizable to whatever job scheduler or local system you are using.
 Loosely based on the [Arima Hi-C mapping pipeline](https://github.com/ArimaGenomics/mapping_pipeline).

 ## Options for running
-I use [nextflow](https://www.nextflow.io/) to run this pipeline, because it automatically deals with submitting SLURM jobs and containerization.
+I use [nextflow](https://www.nextflow.io/) to run this pipeline, because it automatically deals with submitting cluster jobs and containerization.
 You can run it manually too, though, or write your own scripts.
 There is a section below for both of these options.